Leody Taveras Player Props: Rangers vs. Athletics

-After going 0-for-2 in his last game, Leody Taveras and the Texas Rangers face the Oakland Athletics (who will hand the ball to Shintaro Fujinami) at 7:05 PM ET on Saturday.
+After going 1-for-4 with a double in his most recent game, Leody Taveras and the Texas Rangers take on the Oakland Athletics (who will hand the ball to Kyle Muller) at 2:35 PM ET on Sunday.

-In his most recent game he had a hitless showing (0-for-2) against the Athletics.
+In his most recent game he had a one-hit performance (1-for-4) against the Athletics.

 Leody Taveras Game Info & Props vs. the Athletics